diyaayay/processing-language-server-extension/README.md

 npm run watch
 ```

-Note: This project is under development, to test currently,open the `skechers.pde` under the `SKECHERS` directory inside the project's root and write your sketch within the file.
+Note: This project is under development.
+The default development branch is `Dynamic-sketchpath`.
+To test currently,open the `skechers.pde` under the `SKECHERS` directory inside the project's root and write your sketch within the file.
 Dynamic sketchfile paths functionality will be pushed soon.

-Note: If you run into any errors while installing, make sure you have `python >=3` installed on your windows machine.
+Note: If you run into any errors while installing, make sure you have `python >=3` installed on your windows/linux machine.
 [Download Python](https://www.python.org/ftp/python/3.13.0/python-3.13.0-amd64.exe).

 Note: If you run into any errors while installing, make sure you have `openJdk 7` installed for the node modules dependency
 `npm i java`.
 Refer to the following link to download it: [Download openJDK](https://github.com/alexkasko/openjdk-unofficial-builds#openjdk-unofficial-installers-for-windows-linux-and-mac-os-x), and it should be added to your system's environment variables.